Inventiva (NYSE:IVA) Sees Strong Trading Volume

-Shares of Inventiva S.A.
-(NYSE:IVA) saw an uptick in trading volume on Tuesday .
-30,095 shares were traded during mid-day trading, a decline of 14% from the previous session’s volume of 34,994 shares.The stock last traded at $13.10 and had previously closed at $13.00.
+Inventiva S.A.
+(NYSE:IVA) saw an uptick in trading volume on Monday .
+2,400 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 33,439 shares.The stock last traded at $13.43 and had previously closed at $13.30.

-Several analysts recently issued reports on IVA shares.
-Societe Generale reissued a “sell” rating on shares of Inventiva in a research note on Monday, March 15th.
-Stifel Nicolaus restated a “buy” rating and set a $18.00 price target on shares of Inventiva in a report on Thursday, January 21st.
-One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and a consensus price target of $27.33.
+A number of brokerages have weighed in on IVA.
+Stifel Nicolaus reiterated a “buy” rating and issued a $18.00 price objective on shares of Inventiva in a research note on Thursday, January 21st.
+Societe Generale reiterated a “sell” rating on shares of Inventiva in a research note on Monday, March 15th.
+One analyst has rated the stock with a sell rating and four have assigned a buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus price target of $27.33.

 Inventiva SA, a clinical-stage biopharmaceutical company, focuses on the development of oral small molecule therapies for the treatment of non-alcoholic steatohepatitis (NASH), mucopolysaccharidoses (MPS), and other diseases.
 Its lead product candidate is Lanifibranor, which has completed Phase IIb clinical trial to treat NASH.